 The exclusion amount will appear as a negative number on Schedule 1 (Form 1040 or 1040-SR) Additional Income and Adjustments to Income, Line 9.

 This form is used to claim a credit for foreign taxes paid.

 To enter information in the TaxAct program for taking a credit for foreign taxes paid on Form 1116:

-Additional information may need to be entered on the Form 1116 (i.e. country of residence, alternative basis related to income source, amount of income from all sources, lump-sum distributions, foreign audit, boycott entry, etc.).
-Please use steps 1 and 2 above, then click Form Interview to access these interview screens.
+Additional information may need to be entered on Form 1116 (i.e. country of residence, alternative basis related to income source, amount of income from all sources, lump-sum distributions, foreign audit, boycott entry, etc.).
+Please use steps 1 and 2 above, then click Review on the Additional Info Worksheet row to access these interview screens.

 The credit will be limited by your tax liability.

 This form is used to claim various itemized deductions, including a foreign income tax deduction.